svoimoy/geb/readme.md

 # geb - The data-centric, output-agnostic generation framework.

-__geb__ is the command-line tool for the hofstadter framework for data-centric design and _stuff_ generation.
+__geb__ is the command-line tool for the hofstadter framework for data-centric design and output-agnostic generation.

 With it, you can:

-- Create designs and generate code
+- Create designs and generate code in multiple languages in parallel
-- Modify code and regenerate without disruption
+- Modify code and designs, regenerate without disruption
-- Customize templates and extend generators for your particular use-case
+- Customize and extend templates, generators, and dsls.
 - Share designs and templates across your applications and organization.
 - Contribute to the ecosystem by sharing your designs, templates, generators, or complete applications.